rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 - https://stackoverflow.com/questions/35531679/react-native-open-links-in-browser

 ##### Flutter
-If your app is Flutter based app, if you are using WebView, referring to [this community resource](https://stackoverflow.com/a/60515494), you will need to implement this listener of the WebView in order to override Deeplink URL to be opened by the device's OS:
+If your app is Flutter based app, if you are using WebView, referring to [this community resource](https://stackoverflow.com/a/60515494), you will need to implement this listener of the WebView in order to override URL to be opened by the device's OS:
 ```javascript
 _subscription = webViewPlugin.onUrlChanged.listen((String url) async {
       print("navigating to deeplink...$url");